-Children are encouraged to report all forms of bullying and at each stage ie. Even if they have initial feelings that it may be bullying or are unsure if it is classed as bullying.
+Children are encouraged to report all forms of bullying and at each stage ie. Even if they have initial feelings that it may be bullying or are unsure if it is classed as bullying

-- 2) Children will be made aware that: - a) The bully/bullies will be followed up and spoken with (even if this happens outside of school or in the school holidays)

-- b) In serious cases parents/carers will be told and will be asked to come into a meeting to discuss the issue/s - c) If necessary and appropriate, police will be consulted. - d) The bullying behaviour or threats of bullying will be investigated and the bullying stopped quickly - e) The bully/bullies will be provided with support to modify and change their behaviour. - f) Victims of bullying will be provided with support
+- 2) Children will be made aware that: - a) The bully/bullies will be followed up and spoken with - b) In serious cases parents will be told and will be asked to come into a meeting to discuss the issue/s - c) If necessary and appropriate, police will be consulted. - d) The bullying behaviour or threats of bullying will be investigated and the bullying stopped quickly - e) The bully/bullies will be provided with support to modify and change their behaviour. - f) Victims of bullying will be provided with support